-If her background and interests resonate with you as a new Theraplay practitioner, Shannon would be pleased to connect with you.
+If her background and interests resonate with you as a new Theraplay Practitioner, Shannon would be pleased to connect with you.
 She can be reached at [email protected].

 Back to Our Supervisors

-AAMFT Approved Supervisor Certified Theraplay Practitioner TBRI Practitioner
+AAMFT Approved Supervisor, Certified Theraplay Practitioner, TBRI Practitioner

-Jeremy Johnson is a Licensed Marriage and Family Therapist in the state of Tennessee with over 25 years of experience working with adults, children and families.
-Jeremy is a Certified Theraplay Practitioner, a Theraplay Supervisor-in-Training, and is a Theraplay Trainer.
+Jeremy Johnson is a Licensed Marriage and Family Therapist in the state of Tennessee with over 25 years of experience working with adults, children, and families.
+Jeremy is a Certified Theraplay Practitioner, a Theraplay Supervisor-in-Training, and a Theraplay Trainer.
 Jeremy is passionate about using Theraplay strategies in his work with children and their families in his private practice in Hendersonville, Tennessee.
-His areas of interest and expertise include working with families with children with attachment issues, anxiety and depression issues, impulse control and behavior issues, self-esteem issues, and children from divorced homes.
-Jeremy also specializes in working with adoptive and foster families, and he brings a unique perspective to this work, as he and his wife, Kelli, are adoptive parents.
+His areas of interest and expertise include working with families and children with attachment issues, anxiety and depression issues, impulse control and behavior issues, self-esteem issues, and children from divorced homes.
+Jeremy also specializes in working with adoptive and foster families, and he brings a unique perspective to this work as he and his wife, Kelli, are adoptive parents.